Today's Sunday • 11 mins read

 You simply cannot please everyone.
 That is one truth you need to accept fast.

-Also, your nice nature makes you a conflict-avoidant person.
+Also, your nice nature makes you a dispute-avoidant person.
 Such people are afraid of being disliked and have a strong aversion to negative emotions.

 Keep telling yourself: